leggetter/nexmo-caller-id/README.md

 <pre> <%= @insight %> </pre>
 ```

-Now, when a user submits the form we'll pass the phone number to the Advance Insights API and redirect the user to a page that shows the immediate info that the API returns.
+Now, when a user submits the form we'll pass the phone number to the Advanced Insights API and redirect the user to a page that shows the immediate info that the API returns.

 Remember, we're working with the Async API, so we need to give the API a url for the webhook to return to when Nexmo is done processing the request.
 That's what we're doing here:

  `Nexmo.lookup(params["phone"], "#{request.base_url}/nexmo_insights?email=#{params["email"]}")`

 The second argument in the `Nexmo.lookup` method is the url we're generating.
 We're using `request.base_url` so that when we connect tunnel through ngrok, the dynamic base_url will be sent.
 The query parameter `?email=#{params["email"]}"` is present so that when the insight request from Nexmo is processed and returned to our server, we know which email to send the results to.
 Our final callback url should look something like: `http://fe894a45.ngrok.io/nexmo_insights?email=test@test.com`

 Before we test out our server, we need to tunnel through ngrok.
 If you don't have ngrok installed, you should install it via [homebrew](http://brew.sh/) or download it from the [ngrok site](https://ngrok.com/).